-Pharmacists and chemists play a key role in providing quality healthcare to patients.
+Pharmacists play an important role in providing quality healthcare to patients.
 Working in the community and hospitals, pharmacists use their clinical expertise together with their practical knowledge to ensure the safe supply and use of medicines by patients and members of the public.

 For contact information and opening times for local pharmacies visit the Find Pharmacy Services on the NHS Choices website and type in your postcode to find your local pharmacies.